webforj/webforj-documentation/docs/getting_started/architecture.md

 ### Loading Time

-When the user launches a DWCJ app, it loads just a tiny chunk (only about 7.4kB) of JavaScript to bootstrap the session.
+When the user launches a DWCJ app, it loads just a tiny chunk (only about 2.5kB gzip) of JavaScript to bootstrap the session.
 After that, it dynamically downloads individual messages, or chunks of JavaScript, on-demand as the application uses the corresponding functionality.
 For example, the server only sends the client the JavaScript